flutter/website/src/content/get-started/fwe/user-input.md

 ### `Radio`
 A group of `Radio` buttons let the user select between a mutually exclusive values.
-When one radio button in a group is selected, the other radio buttons in the group is unselected.
+When one radio button in a group is selected, the other radio buttons in the group are unselected.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/Radio.gif",